sense-i-co/docs/docs/LAUNCH.md

 From your **SEMS Connection email**, save the attached **SEMSconnect.INI** file to the **C:\SEMS\Connection\\** sub-directory on your computer,

-Alternatively, obtain the Local Area Network location of the SEMSconnect.ini file from yor SEMS Administrator.
+Alternatively, obtain the Local Area Network location of the SEMSconnect.ini file from your SEMS Administrator.
 :::

 ![](../static/img/docs/LAUNCH/image15.png)

 1. Click on the **Open Config file (.INI)** radio-button.

-2. Then click on the [ **Load** ] button.
+2. Then click the [ **Load** ] button.

 The MS Windows **File Explorer** is displayed.